 As we can only cook one at a time they do take slightly longer than cooking multiple American style pancakes in one go.
 When each crêpes is cooked we pile them one on top of another.
 The steam helps keep them soft, warm and stops them from drying out.
 If they do go cold before you get to eat them, place a plate upturned over the top and microwave for 30 seconds or so.
 Remove the plate when warmed to prevent soggy crêpes.

-Fold each crepes into four or roll them up individually and wrap them in cling wrap.
-Place the wrapped crêpes in an air tight container.
+To store: Fold each crepe into four or roll them up individually and wrap them in cling wrap.
+Place the wrapped crêpes in an airtight container.
 Store at room temperature for up to 2 days or in the refrigerator for up to 4 days.
 Microwave for 10-20 seconds to warm.

-I truly hope that you enjoy these French Lemon Crêpes with Blueberry Conserve.
+I truly hope that you enjoy these French Lemon Sugar Crêpes.
 Cooking basic crêpes at home using this fool-proof, simple recipe could not be any easier.
 Topping these crêpes with the Lemon Syrup and divine Wild Blueberry Conserve elevates them to a very special place indeed!

 - 150 g plain flour (all-purpose)

 - 15 g unsalted butter, melted and cooled, plus extra for greasing

 - 1 large lemon, thinly sliced